Teochew Min: Vocabulary

+孬物 mo2 muêh8: "bad thing"; a person who is "difficult to deal with", or "troublesome";

+𠁞物 bhoi6 muêh8: "unable to do" or "incapable";

+夭壽 yao1-siu7: a common curse, cursing someone with a shortened life.

 Most of the Teochew vocabulary (around 70-80%) consists of the pan-Sinitic words.
 However, their proportion is much lower among the most basic words used in daily speech, as they tend to belong to the last three categories.
 This pattern is also seen in other languages of the Sinosphere, e.g. in Japanese, where the Sino-Japanese words constitute around 60-70% of total vocabulary, but only around 20% of words used in common speech.

 Literary and vernacular readings

 In Teochew, like in other Min languages, it is common for a character to have at least two readings, called "literary" and "vernacular".
 The number of such doublets in Teochew is somewhat smaller than in Hokkien, due to Teochew being prone to use only vernacular readings and lose their literary counterparts.

 Relationship with Hokkien

 Teochew and Hokkien are both Southern Min languages.
 Hokkien, which is spoken in southern Fujian, shares many phonetic similarities with Teochew, but they have low lexical similarity.
 Although Teochew and Hokkien share some cognates, there are pronounced differences in most vowels with some consonant and tone shifts.

 Teochew has only 51% intelligibility with the Tong'an Xiamen dialect of Hokkien, approximately the same as the percentage of intelligibility as between Russian and Ukrainian languages, while it has even lower mutual intelligibility language with other dialects of the Hokkien language.

 Most Teochew people do not speak Hokkien and the majority of Hokkien and Teochew people both see themselves as a distinct ethnic groups / nation.
 There are a minority of Teochew people who speak Hokkien as their mother tongue, most of whom have close contact or relatives in the neighbouring three originally-Teochew counties of what is now South Fujian, which were ceded to Fujian during the early Tang dynasty and subsequently assimilated into the Hokkien population.
 These Hokkien-speaking Teochews are more likely to treat Teochew simply as accented dialect of Hokkien.
 These people usually have a strong sense of Hokkien identity.